mchmghdm/Deep-Learning-based-Liver-Cyst-Segmentation/README.md

 # Pre-processing
 Before training the model, you will need to preprocess the data:

-- Convert DICOM files to NIfTI format using /main/dicom2nifti.py.
+- Convert DICOM files to NIfTI format using '/main/dicom2nifti.py'.
-- Preprocess the data using /main/data_conversion_liver_file.py to convert the training/validation and test sets to the format required by the nnUNet framework.
+- Preprocess the data using '/main/data_conversion_liver_file.py to convert the training/validation and test sets to the format required by the nnUNet framework'.

 # Training
-To train the model using both 2D and 3D methods, execute the /home/run_training.sh script.
+To train the model using both 2D and 3D methods, execute the '/home/run_training.sh' script.

 ## Inference
-To perform inference on the test set using the trained model, run /home/run_inference.py.
+To perform inference on the test set using the trained model, run '/home/run_inference.py'.
-For a sanity check, run /home/run_inference_validation.sh to see the model outcomes on the validation set.
+For a sanity check, run '/home/run_inference_validation.sh' to see the model outcomes on the validation set.

 ## Evaluation
 To evaluate the model's performance, use the following scripts: